Deetanshu/Perpule/README.md

 3. Filter out all data that isn't relevant.
 4. Iterate through the products and predict the number of products likely to be moved.
 5. Organize data in the format that is requested.
-6. Compute answer to Question 2.
-7. Save data in the form of a CSV (output.csv)
+6. Save data in the form of a CSV (output.csv)
-8. Print answer to Question 2.

 ### Loading and obtaining "required information"